Online bank Simple makes things harder by removing bill pay – TechCrunch

 The decision, however, still stands.

 Simple was one of the original innovators in online banking.
-But after its acquisition, the pace of innovation has slowed down and customer growth has stagnated.
-Over the years, the company has been maligned for not allowing non-U.S. citizens to sign up and for shutting down customers’ accounts without with little notice, due to transition issues.
+But after its acquisition, the pace of innovation has decreased and customer growth has stagnated.
+Over the years, the company has been maligned for not allowing non-U.S. citizens to sign up and for shutting down customers’ accounts with little notice, due to transition issues.

-Now it’s angering customers again just as a number of new, millennial-focused online banks are hitting the market — and as challenger banks from Europe, like N26 and Revolut are preparing to make the jump to the U.S. That may not be the best time to send a core group of users in search of alternatives.
+Now it’s angering customers again just as a number of new, millennial-focused online banks are hitting the market — and as challenger banks from Europe, like N26 and Revolut, are preparing to make the jump to the U.S. That may not be the best time to send a core group of users in search of alternatives.

 The full email sent to customers is below: